The Differences Between Direct Alignment Algorithms are a Blur: Abstract

 \section{Abstract}

-Direct Alignment Algorithms (DAAs) offer a simpler way to language model alignment than traditional RLHF by directly optimizing policies.
-While DAAs differ in their use of SFT (one-stage vs. two-stage), the scalar scores within their objectives (likelihood vs. odds ratios), and ranking objectives (pairwise vs. pointwise), the critical factors for performance remain underexplored.
-We provide a systematic comparative analysis.
-We first show that one-stage methods (e.g. ORPO, ASFT) underperform compared to two-stage approaches.
-However, we demonstrate that adapting them to a two-stage setup with an explicit SFT phase can improve their performance.
-Further, introducing and tuning a unifying \(\beta\) parameter within this two-stage framework boosts their performence (e.g., AlpacaEval 2: $+13.45$ ORPO, $+8.27$ ASFT), matching established methods like DPO and enabling fair comparisons.
-Our comprehensive analysis reveals that the choice between pairwise and pointwise objectives is the primary determinant of alignment success, rather than the specific scalar score (e.g., policy-reference ratio vs. odds ratio) employed.
-We provide empirical evidence suggesting this stems from how these objectives interact with prompt-specific biases.
-These findings underscore the need for nuanced evaluations in DAA research to avoid oversimplified claims of superiority.
+Direct Alignment Algorithms (DAAs) simplify LLM alignment by directly optimizing policies, bypassing reward modeling and RL.
+While DAAs differ in their use of SFT (one-stage vs.\ two-stage) and the scalar score they optimize (likelihood vs.\ odds ratios), the key performance drivers remain underexplored.
+We present a systematic comparison and analyze a previously overlooked axis - the ranking objective (pairwise vs.\ pointwise).
+To isolate this factor, we propose a unified training framework across DAAs by (i) converting one-stage methods (ORPO, ASFT) into a two-stage pipeline with an explicit SFT phase and (ii) introducing a \(\beta\) parameter that places all methods in the same hyperparameter space and improves the quality of odds-ratio DAAs (ORPO, ASFT).
+Under this setup, the ranking objective emerges as the primary determinant of alignment quality, whereas the particular scalar score (policy–reference ratio vs.\ odds ratio) is secondary.
+We corroborate this on instruction-following tasks and further confirm it on math-reasoning benchmarks across model scales.
+Evidence suggests that this stems from how these objectives interact with prompt-specific biases, supported both by strictly controlled experiments and by observations on real data.
+Our findings underscore the need for nuanced evaluations in DAA research to avoid oversimplified claims of superiority.